 # systemctl restart chronyd.service

-Verify the NTP configuration, use the following command:
+Verify the NTP configuration, using the following command:

 # chronyc sources